-From 5th December, ten beautiful, hand-crafted lanterns are being hosted in ten independent shop windows as part of the Mill Road Lantern Trail.
-Designed by Penny Sobr, each lantern represents one of the streets off Mill Road as portrayed by the people who live there: their stories and memories, the things they love about their street, and what matters to them.
+In December 2020, ten beautiful, hand-crafted lanterns were hosted in ten independent shop windows as part of the Mill Road Lantern Trail.
+Designed by Penny Sobr, each lantern represented one of the streets off Mill Road as portrayed by the people who live there: their stories and memories, the things they love about their street, and what matters to them.
 Friends and neighbours, young and old, feathered and furry have all contributed to create the lantern stories.

 See the lantern artworks and read their stories below.